shaka-project/shaka-packager/docs/source/options/stream_descriptors.rst

     If not specified, it will be derived from the file extension of the output file.

+    For subtitles in MP4, you can specify 'vtt+mp4' or 'ttml+mp4' to control which text format is used.

 :trick_play_factor (tpf):

     Optional value which specifies the trick play, a.k.a. trick mode, stream